All Episodes

 Why are you now afraid to repeal Obamacare?

-All of a sudden, all these Republicans, many of them that said, Oh, repeal replace and voted repeal replace and all those show votes, they were nowhere to be found when it came to really fixing the problem.
+All of a sudden, all these Republicans, many of them that said, oh, repeal, replace, and voted, repeal, replace, and all those show votes, they were nowhere to be found when it came to really fixing the problem.

-I mean, he's got a big White House staff, and so uh when Republicans start turning around on their promises, uh just pull out the news clip and send them out over to the Senators, right?
+And so when Republicans start turning around on their promises, just pull out the news clips and send them on over to the senators, right?

-Here's here's the promise.
+Here's the promise.

-And uh, you know, you get a little flexibility up here, but not that much.
+And, you know, you get a little flexibility up here, but not that much.

-Well, I what about the idea of putting all of you senators in a room and not leaving Washington until it gets done?
+Well, what about the idea of putting all of you senators in a room and not leaving Washington until it gets done?

-Twenty ten, give us the House we'll repeal.
+2010, give us the House, we'll repeal.

-Twenty fourteen, give us the House Senate, we'll repeal and replace.
+2014, give us the House, Senate, we'll repeal and replace.

-Give us the House, Senate, and the Presidency.
+Give us the House, Senate, and the presidency.

 Well, now you have them all.